hiranmayee13/brain-tumor/README.md

 # Brain Tumor Segmentation using Lightweight U-Net

 ## Overview
 This project focuses on the segmentation of brain tumors from MRI scans using a lightweight implementation of the U-Net architecture.
 The model is designed to provide real-time segmentation without the need for large amounts of training data or additional data augmentation steps.
-The lightweight U-Net demonstrates promising results on the transversal plane , achieving a mean intersection-over-union (IoU) of 90% and outperforming standard benchmark algorithms.
+The lightweight U-Net demonstrates promising results on the transversal coronal and sagittal planes  achieving a good intersection-over-union (IoU)  and outperforming standard benchmark algorithms.

 ## Table of Contents
 - [Introduction](#introduction)